georgeselkassouf/Prestressed-Concrete/README.md

 # Description

 The objective of this project is to analyze a 3-span continuous beam structure.
-This beam is subjected to a prestressing force and to external loads.
+The beam is subjected to a prestressing force and to external loads.

 # User Input